kingdonb/cdcongitopscon2023-slides/slides.md

 # Web Assembly in Ruby

-* Ruby is interpreted language
+* Ruby: interpreted language
 * gem: wasmer-ruby
 * gem: wasmtime-rb
-* Run Web Assemblies in Ruby
+* Run Wasms in Ruby
 * What is a Web Assembly?

-# Bytecode Runtime Format
+# Runtime Format

 * Can run Ruby in Wasm?
 * Yes, but first...